ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 The offset for this position should be 55.
 So we'll create this position to use in a bit.
 For some of the future calls we are about to make we'll also need a context provided, so you'll also see that given.
+Often in the examples you'll see this done a bit different depending on how the context is created.
+Lots of times you'll start with your own fresh context and build it up to be example what you want.
+This can be doing things like setting the classpath as we did in our example, setting the output to `new VirtualDirectory("(memory)")` so any generated classfiles don't actually get physically stored anywhere.
+There are a whole bunch of settings, but again, we're keeping it as simple as possible.
 I'll share this code snippet and then we'll dissect exactly what's going on.

 ```scala
 val pos: SourcePosition = new SourcePosition(sourceFile, Spans.Span(55))